Information for those who have booked an appointment for a tattoo

 You pay for your session when you arrive at the studio.

-If we were to get close to 17:30 and there is only a little bit left on your tattoo, we can agree to continue if it works for both of us.
+If we are nearing the end of the session and there is only a little left on your tattoo, we can agree to continue if it is convenient for both of us.

-Then the price is a discounted hourly rate of SEK 800/h.
+Then the price is a discounted hourly rate of 1000 SEK/h.

-If we do not finish, there is the possibility to extend the session if it is an afternoon time and I have nothing booked after your session.
+If we are not finished, there is the possibility of extending the session if it is an afternoon and I do not have anything booked after your session.

-Then the price is a discounted hourly rate of SEK 1,000/h.
+Then the price is a discounted hourly rate of 1200 SEK/h.

-SMALL TATTOO UP TO 2H FIXED PRICE ACCORDING TO AGREEMENT
+SMALL TATTOO UP TO 2H FIXED PRICE BY AGREEMENT

-If you do a smaller tattoo, it is easier to estimate the time required and I will give you a fixed price at the time of booking.
+If you are doing a smaller tattoo, it is easier to calculate the time required and I will give you a fixed price when booking.

 AFTERCARE